 My numbers could be off and if you’ve been tracking how long your students stay, you can adjust these numbers to better fit your school.
 Maybe your average student stays for only one year, or maybe they stay for three.
 In any case, the plan still works—you get more money per student than you would otherwise.

-I’d love to hear thoughts about this model.
+I’d love to hear your thoughts about this model.
 If you’ve tried something like this or plan to try, please email me.
 I’d be very interested in your results.